AlexFrick92/opcli/README.md

 # opcli

-Interactive console client for OPC UA servers, similar to psql for PostgreSQL.
+Interactive console client for OPC UA servers, similar to psql for PostgreSQL or ping command.

 ## Features